We have two ears and one mouth so that we can listen twice as much as we speak.– Epictetus

 According to the research I’ve done, the best way to interact smoothly with a narcissist is as following:

-I don’t necessarily agree with this way of approaching narcissists all the time – but if you’re not in the mood to stir the pot, these five rules will help you ease the tension that comes with talking to them.
+I don’t necessarily agree with this way of approaching narcissists all the time – but if you’re not in the mood to stir the pot, these four rules will help you to ease the tension that comes with talking to them.

 On the other hand, if you’re wanting to end a conversation with them quickly, I’ve found the following techniques work wonders:

 - Talk about something really boring, and keep repeating what you’ve just said in different ways.
-You’ll look a bit manic, but oh well.
+This style of communication is called the ‘grey rock’ method.

 - Set a time limit.
-After half an hour or an hour leave the conversation, no matter what.
+After ten minutes or so leave the conversation (have a handy excuse ready), no matter what!